cdisc-org/conformance-rules-editor/README.md

 ```

 ## Running the App

+If using Windows, you may need to change the Powershell execution policy:
+1. Open Powershell in Administrator mode
+2. Run the command: `Set-ExecutionPolicy RemoteSigned` and input `Y` at the prompt.

 Using VSCode, run the "Everything" compound (see launch.json).

 A browser should open that points to: http://localhost:4280/